Is It Atopic Dermatitis or Is It a Fungus?

 How is atopic dermatitis treated?

-When outbreaks do occur, doctors may recommend creams, such as corticosteroids or calcineurin inhibitors to prevent itching and allow the skin to heal.
-It is important to not overuse corticosteroid creams, so always follow the directions of your physician.
-If a flare-up is severe, doctors may also prescribe oral corticosteroids, such as prednisone.
-If the skin becomes infected, doctors may prescribe antibiotic cream to treat the infection.1
+When outbreaks do occur, doctors may recommend creams, such as corticosteroids or calcineurin inhibitors, to prevent itching and allow the skin to heal.
+It is important to not overuse corticosteroid creams, so always follow your doctor's directions.1

 Dupixent